Klipper3d/klipper/docs/Config_Reference.md

 #   during the calibration.
 The default is 50.
 #min_freq: 5
 #   Minimum frequency to test for resonances.
 The default is 5 Hz.
-#max_freq: 133.33
+#max_freq: 135
 #   Maximum frequency to test for resonances.
-The default is 133.33 Hz.
+The default is 135 Hz.
 #accel_per_hz: 60
 #   This parameter is used to determine which acceleration to use to
 #   test a specific frequency: accel = accel_per_hz * freq.
 Higher the
 #   value, the higher is the energy of the oscillations.
 Can be set to
 #   a lower than the default value if the resonances get too strong on
 #   the printer.
-However, lower values make measurements of
+However, lower values make measurements of high-frequency
-#   high-frequency resonances less precise.
-The default value is 75
+#   resonances less precise.
+The default value is 60 (mm/sec).
-#   (mm/sec).
 #hz_per_sec: 1
 #   Determines the speed of the test.
 When testing all frequencies in
 #   range [min_freq, max_freq], each second the frequency increases by